Taba, Egypt: Transportation

 Since Taba existed only as a small Bedouin village, there was never any real transportation infrastructure.
-More recently, Al Nakb Airport, located on the Sinai plateau some 35 km from Taba, was upgraded and renamed Taba International Airport (IATA: TCP, ICAO: HETB), and now handles half a dozen charter flights a week from the UK as well as weekly charter flights from Belgium, Russia, Denmark, and the Netherlands.
+In 2000, El Nakb Airport, located on the Sinai plateau some 35 km from Taba, was upgraded and renamed the Taba International Airport (IATA: TCP, ICAO: HETB), and now handles half a dozen charter flights a week from the UK as well as weekly charter flights from Belgium, Russia, Denmark, and the Netherlands.
 Some tourists enter via the Taba Border Crossing and a marina has been built in the new Taba Heights development, some 20 km south of Taba, and which has frequent ferry sailings to Aqaba in Jordan, although these are restricted to tourists on organised tours.